-Potentially, you’ll be able to take your entire defined contribution pension fund as a lump sum when you reach 55.
+You’ll be able to take your entire defined contribution pension fund as a lump sum when you reach 55.
 It won’t matter how much you have in it, or if you have any other sources of income.
-You’ll normally be able to take the first 25% as tax-free cash, and you’ll pay tax at your marginal rate on the rest.
+You’ll normally be able to take the first 25% tax-free, and you’ll pay tax at your marginal rate on the rest.

 At the moment, you can usually take up to 25% of your pension fund as a tax-free cash lump sum.
 But you have to take a taxable income – like an annuity – with the rest.

 This change won’t apply to defined benefit pension funds, or final salary pensions as they’re more commonly known.
 But you will be able to transfer from a private sector defined benefit pension scheme to a defined contribution pension scheme (like a personal pension) to take advantage of the new flexible choices.

 Giving up your defined benefit pension shouldn’t be done lightly, so you’ll need to talk to a financial adviser before transferring.
 The trustees of your scheme will also need to check you’ve received this professional advice before agreeing to the transfer.

 Your new choices